Darwin's rhea: Taxonomy

-The IUCN considers the former two northern taxa R. p. tarapacensis and R. p. garleppi as a separate species, the puna rhea (R. tarapacensis).
+The IUCN formerly considered the two northern taxa R. p. tarapacensis and R. p. garleppi as a separate species, the puna rhea (R. tarapacensis).
 Both garleppi and tarapacensis were described by Charles Chubb in 1913.
+The IUCN now recognizes them as one species, but notes the need for more work on the taxonomy of this species.
 It is possible garleppi should be considered a junior synonym of tarapacensis.

 Behavior

 The lesser rhea is mainly a herbivore, with the odd small animal (lizards, beetles, grasshoppers) eaten on occasion.
-It predominately eats saltbush and fruits from cacti, as well as grasses, roots, seeds, and leaves.
+It predominantly eats saltbush and fruits from cacti, as well as grasses, roots, seeds, and leaves.
 They tend to be quiet birds, except as chicks when they whistle mournfully, and as males looking for a female, when they emit a booming call.

 The males of this species become aggressive once they are incubating eggs, even towards females.
 The females thus lay the later eggs near the nest, rather than in it.
 Most of the eggs are moved into the nest by the male, but some remain outside, where they rot and attract flies.
 The male, and later the chicks, eat these flies.
 The incubation period is 30–44 days, and the clutch size is from 5–55 eggs.
 The eggs are 87 to 126 mm and are greenish yellow.
 Chicks mature by three years of age.
 Outside the breeding season, Darwin's rhea is quite sociable: it lives in groups of from 5 to 30 birds, of both sexes and a variety of ages.